-Please note that PEO will extend your time accordingly if this sitting was your final opportunity to complete the PPE.
+Please note that PEO will extend your time accordingly if the March 28, 2020 sitting was your final opportunity to complete the PPE.

 Should you have any further questions, contact our Exam Centre at email@example.com.

-The PPE is a three-hour, closed-book exam on ethics, professional practice, engineering law and professional liability.
-Eligible applicants may write the PPE at any time (within the time frame provided by PEO) as they acquire 48 months of engineering work experience required for licensure.
-To reduce the time to licensure, applicants are encouraged to write the PPE early in the time frame provided by PEO.
+The National Professional Practice Examination (NPPE) is a 2.5 hour, closed-book, on-line exam on ethics, professional practice, engineering law and professional liability.
+Eligible applicants may write the NPPE at any time (within the time frame provided by PEO) as they acquire 48 months of engineering work experience required for licensure.
+To reduce the time to licensure, applicants are encouraged to write the NPPE early in the time frame provided by PEO.

-The PPE is held three times a year (April, August and December) in major centres across the province.
-Additional sittings may also be scheduled, if required.
-PEO's Exam Centre will send applicants a registration package when they are eligible to write the exam.
+PEO's Exam Centre will send applicants a registration notice when they are eligible to write the exam.

 Step #1 – Complete a PEO licence application.
 Once PEO receives your completed licence application with the appropriate payment, you will be issued a PEO file number.

 Step #2 – Wait.
-Two months prior to the date of the next available PPE, PEO's Exam Centre will send all eligible PPE candidates a registration package with information on how to register to write the exam.
+Two months prior to the date of the next available NPPE, PEO's Exam Centre will send all eligible NPPE candidates a registration package with information on how to register to write the exam.

-Step #3 – Eligible PPE candidates who wish to write the exam at the next available sitting are required to register and submit payment in accordance with the instructions provided in the registration package.
-PEO is not responsible for mail delivery.
+Step #3 – Eligible NPPE candidates who wish to write the exam at the next available sitting are required to register and submit payment in accordance with the instructions provided in the registration package.
 If you do not receive your registration package approximately two months prior to the sitting in question, contact the Exam Centre.

 Graduates of a Canadian Engineering Accreditation Board Program

-Once you submit a licence application to PEO and obtain a PEO file number, you will be informed of your time frame to write the PPE.
+Once you submit a licence application to PEO and obtain a PEO file number, you will be informed of your time frame to write the NPPE.

 International Engineering Graduates